 All details of navigation refactoring are described in a design document.

-To render an iframe in a different process than its parent page, the browser process will pass information back and forth between the renderer processes and help the GPU process composite the images together in the correct sizes and locations.
-Some of this logic may be adapted or partly reused from BrowserPlugin, which is currently being used by Chrome Packaged Apps.
+To render an iframe in a different process than its parent frame, the browser process will pass information back and forth between the renderer processes and help the GPU process composite the images together in the correct sizes and locations.
+We expect to use the Surfaces implementation to maintain a set of textures from multiple renderer processes, compositing them into a single output image.

 The design for rendering is encapsulated in a separate document.

-The mailing list for technical discussions on Site Isolations and Out-of-Process irfames is email@example.com.
+The mailing list for technical discussions on Site Isolations and Out-of-Process iframes is firstname.lastname@example.org.